Lauri Viita

 Lauri Arvi Viita (17 December 1916 – 22 December 1965) was a poet hailing from the Pispala district of Tampere, Finland.

 Viita was a verbally talented son of a carpenter who became a self-taught writer.
 He only published four poetry collections, but they became very popular.
 He also inspired other writers who had a working-class background.
 Viita's last creative years were shadowed by a mental illness, and he spent several periods in hospital.

 Viita wrote mainly traditional poetry with rhymes.
-In 1950s, he was shadowed by emerging modernists such as Paavo Haavikko and Tuomas Anhava.
-He played with words and published e.g. a poem where all words started with letter K.
+In the 1950s, he was shadowed by emerging modernists such as Paavo Haavikko and Tuomas Anhava.
+He played with words and published, e.g. a poem where all words started with the letter K.

 Viita was married three times and had seven children.
-His second wife was famous poet Aila Meriluoto.
+His second wife was the famous poet Aila Meriluoto.
 Viita died in a car accident in December 1965, when the taxi he was in was struck by a truck driven by a drunk driver.